e0958902/tp/docs/team/annoy-o-mus.md

   - Disabled rebase and squash merging (thanks @wenenhoe)
 - Brought in the JSON package (https://github.com/stleary/JSON-java) (#26)
 - Brought in DG Comments from the main repo PR (#211)
-- Created the Jykell configuration and introduced admonition template (#76)
+- Created the Jekyll configuration and introduced admonition template (#76)